jeremytammik/tbc/a/1868_outline_performance.md

 How can we calculate the coordinates of the intersection point?

-**Answer:** You will only need three points to uniquely define the face, so the fourth point can actually be used to verify that all four are co-planar.
+**Answer:** You will only need three points to uniquely define the face, so the fourth point can actually be used to verify that all four are coplanar.

 Calculating the intersection between a straight line and a plane is pretty easy, so the most efficient method to achieve this may possibly be to do it yourself: